-True non-infectious bud-failure is characterized by the death of terminal or sub-terminal shoot buds during the previous Fall, which can be verified by a brown necrosis of the internal bud tissue at that time (see insets in Figure 2) as well as failure of subsequent bud swelling and development during the subsequent winter and spring.
-The disorder becomes evident with the failure of the vegetative buds to grow the following spring resulting in sections of blind or bare shoot-wood and the subsequent pushing of the stillviable basal vegetative buds.
-Flower buds are not affected and can often developed into fully formed nuts despite the lack of any nearby vegetative leaf growth.
-A third distinct BF characteristic is that once bud-failure symptoms develop, normal growth is not restored in subsequent seasons but rather the disorder gets worse with each following season (though the extent and rate of symptom development may vary in subsequent years depending upon growth rate, heat stress from the previous summer, etc.).
-This recurring sequence of terminal shoot-bud failure and pushing of a viable basal buds results in a punctuated and erratic shoot development pattern commonly termed "crazy top" (Figure 2).
+True noninfectious budfailure is characterized by the death of terminal or sub-terminal shoot buds during the previous Fall, which can be verified by a brown necrosis of the internal bud tissue at that time (see insets in Figure 2) as well as failure of subsequent bud swelling and development during the subsequent winter and spring.
+The disorder becomes evident with the failure of the vegetative buds to grow the following spring resulting in sections of blind or bare shootwood and the subsequent pushing of the still-viable basal vegetative buds.
+Flower buds are not affected and can often develop into fully formed nuts despite the lack of any nearby vegetative leaf growth.
+A third distinct BF characteristic is that once budfailure symptoms develop, normal growth is not restored in subsequent seasons but rather the disorder gets worse with each following season (though the extent and rate of symptom development may vary in subsequent years depending upon growth rate, heat stress from the previous summer, etc.).
+This recurring sequence of terminal shoot-budfailure and pushing of a viable basal buds results in a punctuated and erratic shoot development pattern commonly termed "crazy top" (Figure 2).
 In some severe cases of BF, the bark on young shoots can develop a characteristic splitting or cracking often called 'rough bark' (Figure 3).
 BF is 'noninfectious' i.e. it cannot be transmitted to other trees by budding, grafting or transferred by feeding insects.
+BF is often confused with other aberrations in bud development, the most common of which are summarized in Figure 4 and below.

 Figure 4.
-Expression of bud-failure from different biotic and abiotic agents.
+Expression of budfailure from different biotic and abiotic agents.

-In contrast, bud-failure from nutrient deficiencies/toxicities (including some herbicide toxicities) often show some bud development during the winter chilling period and subsequent spring growth, as is the case with zinc-deficiency in Figure 4a.
+- [a] Budfailure from nutrient deficiencies/toxicities (including some herbicide toxicities) often show some bud development during the winter chilling period and subsequent spring growth, as is the case with zinc-deficiency in Figure 4a.
 Leaf and shoot appearance is often characteristic of the specific toxicity/deficiency.
-Normal growth can also be restored with the proper nutrient treatment.

-Similarly, some varieties such as the late-blooming variety Savanna (Figure 4b) show a late leafing-out on terminal shoots that give an early impression of BF.
-Close examination of shoots, however, typically showed buds are developing although at a delayed rate.
-This can also be confirmed by revisiting the orchard one to two weeks later when normal shoot development should be observed.
+Normal growth can also be restored with the proper nutrient treatment. - [b] Similarly, some varieties such as the late-blooming variety Savanna (Figure 4b) show a late leafing-out on terminal shoots that give an early impression of BF.
+Close examination of shoots, however, typically shows that buds are developing although at a delayed rate.
+This can also be confirmed by revisiting the orchard one to two weeks later when normal shoot growth should be observed.

-In years with low winter chilling, some varieties, including Carmel, may also show a delay in terminal or subterminal lateral bud development (Figure 4c).
+[c] In years with low winter chilling, some varieties, including Carmel, may also show a delay in terminal or subterminal lateral bud development (Figure 4c).
 Again, a close examination of the buds will show some degree of swelling or development from the previous fall, ruling out noninfectious bud failure.
 As with late blooming varieties, buds may continue development at a later date though in some cases they appeared to become dormant or even desiccated.
-Serious BF-like symptoms were observed in the spring of 2012 and again in 2013 for the cultivar Monterey.
-While initial symptoms, including normal floral bud development with terminal and sub-terminal axillary vegetative bud failure, appear similar to noninfectious bud-failure, later observations showed that many vegetative buds were still viable and pushed normal looking spring growth, although at a much delayed time (Figure 6).
+Serious BF-like symptoms were observed in the spring of 2012 and again in 2013-15 for the cultivar Monterey.
+While initial symptoms, including normal floral bud development with terminal and sub-terminal axillary vegetative budfailure, appear similar to Noninfectious Budfailure, later observations showed that many vegetative buds were still viable and pushed normal looking spring growth, although at a much delayed time (Figure 5).
+A similar appearance is sometimes caused when shoots or branches rubbed together in the wind causing the sloughing of buds.
+Close examination of the shoots can often identify the physical damage